Board of Directors

 Founder and President

-Barrie Mowatt has a long and accomplished history as an educator, philanthropist, and entrepreneur opening the Buschlen Mowatt Fine Art gallery in 1979.
-Barrie is the visionary behind the Vancouver Biennale Open Air Museum, where he combines his passion for art, education and community service in exhibitions that bring great art to public spaces where people live, work, play and transit, free for all to enjoy, explore and be inspired by.
+Barrie Mowatt has a long and accomplished history as an educator, philanthropist, and entrepreneur, having opened the Buschlen Mowatt Fine Art Gallery in Vancouver in 1979.
+Barrie is the visionary behind the Vancouver Biennale, where he combines his passion for art, education and community service in exhibitions that bring great art to public spaces where people live, work, play and transit, free for all to enjoy, explore and be inspired by.
 Barrie is also the founder of the Celebration of Hope Foundation, co-founder of Taste the Nation, and the Buschlen Mowatt Scholarship Program at Arts Umbrella.
 Barrie received the Vancouver Business in Arts Award from the Vancouver Board of Trade, and the Ethics in Action Award, presented by Vancouver City Savings and the BC Work Ministry.
-He has twice been nominated for Western Canada’s Entrepreneur of the Year in the category of socially responsible businesses.
+He has twice been nominated for Western Canada’s Entrepreneur of the Year in the category of Socially Responsible Businesses.

 John Harrison is currently the President of Inter-City Gas Ltd. John, who retired in 2009 from his position of elementary school principal with the Burnaby School District, began his education career as an upper intermediate teacher.
 He has also worked with the UBC Faculty of Education as a Faculty Associate and Social Studies Curriculum Instructor, and with Simon Fraser University as a Faculty Associate.
 During his tenure as an educator, John developed learning resources for teachers in literature and critical thinking.
 He also presented workshops for educators in conflict resolution, creating cohesive and caring school communities, and building leadership capacity.
-A member of UBC’s Faculty of Education’s External Advisory Board, John recently completed a diploma in Sustainable Community Development at SFU City Program.
+John recently completed a diploma in Sustainable Community Development at SFU City Program.

-Miriam Blume is an accomplished marketing and communications consultant with 20-plus years of experience in the profit and non-profit sectors.
-Her professional career began at TELUS, Canada’s second-largest national communications company, where she learned the discipline of best-in-class brand management and CRM marketing, contributed to the delivery of an annual $25M advertising plan, and managed the high-value consumer-loyalty program.
-After multiple promotions throughout the organization and two leadership awards, Miriam decided it was time to steer her career in a different direction.
-Inspired by her love of art, she has spent the past ten years working with independent artists and arts organizations to build their business strategy, brand identity, audience engagement, and funding.
-She has worked on several high-profile projects, most notably SweaterLodge, the Canadian entry to the 2006 Venice Biennale of Architecture, and the Vancouver Biennale as Director of Marketing.
-Having recently been a keynote speaker at the Jihlava International Documentary Film Festival, Miriam has attended major art fairs, festivals, and biennale exhibitions worldwide.
+After a very happy and successful 20 years in Vancouver, Miriam Blume is now enjoying the California lifestyle in Palm Desert.
+She is an accomplished marketing and communications consultant with experience in both the profit and non-profit sectors.
+After an early career in the corporate world learning best-in-class brand management, marketing, and media relations, Miriam’s next career move was inspired by her love of art.
+She has spent the past dozen years working with independent artists and arts organizations to build their business strategy, brand identity, audience engagement, and funding.
+She has worked on several high-profile projects—most notably SweaterLodge, the Canadian entry to the 2006 Venice Biennale of Architecture—and held a full-time position at the Vancouver Biennale as Director of Marketing and Business Development.
+She has been a keynote speaker at the Jihlava International Documentary Film Festival, and has attended major art fairs, festivals, and biennale exhibitions worldwide.